Packaging your digital assignments is more important than ever!

 3. Include Student-Friendly Learning Goals

-Be sure you connect the assignment back to student-friendly learning goals so students understand the “why.”
-Helping students make the connection between their assignment and their learning is very critical.
+Be sure you connect the assignment back to student-friendly learning goals, so students understand the “why.”
+Helping students make the connection between their task and their learning is very critical.

 4. Explain How the Assignment Will Be Assessed

 There should never be any surprises for students.
 Be sure they understand exactly what you expect and how it will be assessed if you have a rubric, all the better!
 Attach or link to the rubric to make the expectations crystal clear!
 If no rubric, be sure to explain in the directions how they will be assessed.

 5. Explain How Much Class Time Will Be Allotted

 Will students be given class time to complete the assignment?
 If so, how long?
 Are they expected to complete the assignment outside of class?
 Again, be as specific as possible, so there are no surprises like, “I thought we were working on it in class today.”
 (My students tried that one A LOT!)